-Figure 5: Changes in mortality rates from 2019 to 2020 relative to 2019 mortality rates
+Figure 5: Changes in mortality in 2020 relative to 2019 mortality rate, by sex, age, and race/ethnicity

 The most startling result in Figure 5 is the muted effects of having a BA on relative risk compared with the effects on absolute risk in Figure 4.
 For Hispanic and NHAIAN adult women, the relative risk is lower for those with a BA, as is true among older Hispanic men.
 But, for the large majority of groups, the relative risk was little different between those with and without a BA.
-Luck et al (2021) find that Hispanics had a higher fraction of excess deaths attributable to COVID-19 than did either WNH or BNH.
+Luck et al (2021) find that Hispanics had a higher fraction of excess deaths attributable to COVID-19 than did either WNH or BNH, among whom most of the increase in deaths came from heart disease, diabetes, and external causes.
 These findings might help explain why the expected pattern appears among Hispanics, though it does not fully explain its absence among the other groups.

 Figure 6 shows results for all five age groups in the underlying data, offering a check that the results are not contaminated by over-aggregation by age.
 The scatterplot shows the ratio of mortality rates for non-BA to BA in 2020 on the vertical axis versus the same ratio in 2019.
 The solid line is the 45-degree line.
 In both years, the ratio is larger for younger age groups and diminishes with age.
 Beyond that, we see once again that, with the exceptions-younger Hispanic women-discussed in the context of Figure 5, the mortality ratios associated with a BA were very little changed by the pandemic that, in other respects, did not treat other groups equally.
-There are 60 points in the figure; 32 are below the 45-degree line-so that the mortality rate for those without a BA was lower relative to the mortality rate for those with the BA during the pandemic than before it.
+There are 60 points in the figure; 32 are below the 45-degree line-so that the mortality rate for those without a BA was actually lower relative to the mortality rate for those with the BA during the pandemic than before it.